How we teach Reading

 Early Reading is built on phonics using a mix of letters and sounds and rapid phonics.
 In main school, year 1-6, we choose high quality texts for each class to study and use a shared reading approach.
 We share a text as a class, discussing the vocabulary, the effect, the underlying subtext and really dissect the text.
 Children get lots of exposure to high quality language and a really in-depth discussions.

 Our weeks are split into 5 distinct teaching areas.
 Each week begins with a therapy that explicitly teaches one of these skill areas.
 Classes will have this focus as their main target and two other targets that will thread through the weeks reading activities.
 Children will also have a specific session giving the opportunity to apply this new skill during an activity tailored to build on this learning.
 Classes will also experience a lesson focusing on text analysis discussing the vocabulary, the effect, the underlying subtext and really dissect the text.
 With lots of exposure to high quality language and a really in-depth discussions.

 Children are explicitly taught the skills of reading through the use of VIPERS which were created by Rob Smith (The Literacy Shed).
 The Reading Vipers can be used by both KS1 and KS2 with a little adaption.
 VIPERS is a mnemonic to aid adults facilitating the reading process as well as acting as an aid for the pupils.

 VIPERS is based on 6 key reading/comprehension skills:

 Teaching reading is important but loving reading is more important.
 Children need to want to read and we do lots of things to encourage our children to love their reading.

 Teachers read to children every day – even in KS2 it’s so important that children hear adults read with passion and enthusiasm as a great model.

 Every half term each class has a text which is celebrated and shared.

-Reading areas in EYFS and KS1 classrooms.
+Reading areas in ALL classrooms.